davisanc/AzureSecurityLabs/README.md

 **Please also note** that we did not specify Public IP Address resources for this application gateway.
 Not specifying an IP address will create a new Public IP address, however you can be more descriptive and create these first before creating the gateway.

+Go to the AppGW resource you just created, and look for the Public IP address assigned under **Frontend public IP address**.
+Open a new browser tab and introduce the Public IP address, and confirm that you can reach to the Web VM IIS page through the AppGW

 **Optional: Create a (DVWA) Damn Vulnerable Web Application VM from the marketplace, add the VM to the Application Gateway Pool and run a sequence of SQL injection and XSS attacks to test that the WAF can stop them.**

 **IMPORTANT:** This DVWA is managed by a 3rd party company, so Azure Pass credits cannot be used.
 You will need to use either an Enterprise or Pay-as-You-Go subscription.